Jcparkyn/phetch/README.md

 )
 ```

 For cases with lots of parameters, it is recommended to combine them into a [record](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/record) instead.
-This will allow you do define default values and other functionality.
+This will allow you define default values and other functionality.

 ## Mutations